HMNZS Otago (F111): Service history

 The instructions from the Cabinet, CNS and CDS were that Otago project authority, but not engage, if seriously challenged by French frigates, RNZN frigates should do everything to increase distance and not use weaponry.
 To avoid the embarrassment to the RNZN, the frigate was fully armed with 4.5 shells (all fused on the voyage North, on the order of Cpt Tyrell) with live shells in the loading hoppers and extra shells in the turrets.
 To overcome any problems with transfer belts for shells and charges from magazine below.
 To oppose any arrest or boarding effort by the French Navy.
 Seacat missiles were fitted on the launcher, on the orders of Cpt Tyrrell while Otago was patrolling in French territory waters, mortars, small arms and torpedoes, were also carried.
 The Neptune P2 flew various patterns fully testing the Otago's radar, electronic warfare and IFF passive and active capabilities.
 HMNZS Otago was flying three battle ensigns, officially as an aid to recognition and to signal this was a RNZN operational warship on a political not a protest mission.
 France may have considered it an act of war and it is unlikely the RN was approached on the right and wisdom of flying an associated battle ensign on this exercise.
 A couple of Soviet research ships were out of sight 25 nm distant and two large USN naval auxiliary and spy ships, USS Corpus Christi Bay and USS Wheeling (T-AGM-8).
 The Royal Navy had deployed an RFA tanker and an amphibious landing ship to allow for evacuating the Pitcairn Islands if the French conducted a much larger "megabomb" test but that did not happen.
-The objective was to lead a NZ government and world protest against 'illegal' atmospheric testing, demonstrate ability for 'innocent passage' in international waters outside the French territorial 12-mile zone and, while avoiding confrontation, maintain the right to self defence.
+The objective was to lead an NZ government and world protest against 'illegal' atmospheric testing, demonstrate ability for 'innocent passage' in international waters outside the French territorial 12-mile zone and, while avoiding confrontation, maintain the right to self defence.
 On the insistence of the PM, executive and CEO of Foreign Affairs (and possibly their Australian counterparts, who reduced RAN involvement from HMAS Sydney and a destroyer to HMAS Supply a tanker with six 40mm Bofors guns (2 km range) so the RNZN frigates forward in intermediate zone would face any immediate obstruction from the French Navy only the captain and operations officers were informed of the specific instructions - that in certain contingencies French action, fire and attempts to arrest or board the RNZN frigates would be arrested.
 Unaware of the specific instructions the wardroom of the Otago was increasingly concerned by the aggressive and unpredictable evolutions run by Cpt Tyrell in French waters.